 Based on Code42 customer interviews and subsequent financial analysis, Forrester Consulting estimates that a 2,000 employee company would experience a 230 percent return on investment (ROI) over three years.
 Read the April 2019 commissioned Total Economic Impact™ study conducted by Forrester Consulting on behalf of Code42 to get the full details.

 Where are your offices located?

-Code42 has corporate offices located in the U.S., England and Germany.
+Code42 has corporate offices located in the U.S. and England.
 Our support teams are located in the U.S. and England.

 CrowdStrike and Code42 vs. External and Insider Threats